Mining robot stranded on Pacific Ocean floor in deep-sea mining trial | Technology

-GSR has said it will only apply for a mining contract if the science shows that deep seabed minerals have advantages, from an environmental and social perspective, over relying solely on land mining.
+A spokesman for GSR said the company has not lost control of Patania II, and that projects like this always have challenges to contend with.
+GSR has said it will only apply for a mining contract if the science shows deep seabed minerals have advantages, from an environmental and social perspective, over relying solely on land mining.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)